This guide describes various forms of instructional contact to develop students' information literacy skills.

 Research guides are recommended as a supplement to in-class instruction.

 Students can meet one-on-one with a librarian to get individual assistance with research.
-Appointments can take place in-person in the library or virtually on Zoom.
+Appointments can take place in-person in the library or virtually on Teams.
 Students can schedule a research appointment online.

 Research appointments are recommended as a follow-up for in-class instruction.